d12frosted/elpa-mirror/nongnu/evil-matchit-readme.txt

   • Emacs email (message-mode)
   • VCS (Git/Subversion/Perforce …) merge conflicts

-  This package uses Evil as its vi layer!
+  If [EVIL] is installed, this package use EVIL as its vi layer.

+  If EVIL is not installed, most commands still work.
+So *EVIL is only optional dependency*.

   Tested on Emacs 25, 26, 27, 28